sybert1ger/frc-programming/courses/ELT1080/1-ControlSystem/5-InputtoOutput.md

     Turn on heat when temperature is less than 20.

 This is exactly what bang-bang does.
-When the input is less than the setpoint, it is set to 100%.
-There is only on and off.
+When the input is less than the setpoint, output is set to 100%.
+There is only on and off states.
+It has a bonus advantage of being easier to debug.

 You can make variations on bang-bang if needed, but the general idea is to keep it simple.
 Anything without the capacity to "overshoot" a goal is ideal for bang-bang because the input will settle down at the setpoint without trouble.